lacchain/LACPass-LACChain-Component/README.md

 `$ ./client-helper.sh`

-3. Now enter the URL of the lacpass-lacchain verified in the previous section [Verify service availability](https://github.com/lacchain/LACPass-LACChain-Component#verify-service-availability) as shown in the following prompt
+3. Now enter the URL of the lacpass-lacchain verified in the previous section [Verify service availability](https://github.com/lacchain/LACPass-LACChain-Component#verify-service-availability) as shown in the following prompt:

 ![](https://github.com/lacchain/LACPass-LACChain-Component/blob/main/examples/apiURL.png)